dotnet/csharpstandard/standard/expressions.md

 A stack allocation initializer of the form `stackalloc T[E]` requires `T` to be an *unmanaged_type* and `E` to be an expression implicitly convertible to type `int`.
 The operator allocates `E * sizeof(T)` bytes from the call stack, and the resulting type and value are determined, as follows:

-- If *unmanaged_type* is a *pointer_type* ([§23.3](unsafe-code.md#233-pointer-types)) or if *stackalloc_initializer* is used in a context that requires a *pointer_type*, the result is a pointer, of type `T*`, to the newly allocated block.
+- If *unmanaged_type* is a *pointer_type* ([§22.3](unsafe-code.md#223-pointer-types)) or if *stackalloc_initializer* is used in a context that requires a *pointer_type*, the result is a pointer, of type `T*`, to the newly allocated block.
 If the context cannot be inferred, a pointer context is assumed.
-As pointer contexts require unsafe code, see [§23.3](unsafe-code.md#239-stack-allocation) for more information.
+As pointer contexts require unsafe code, see §stack-allocation for more information.
 - Otherwise, the result has type `System.Span<T>` and maps to the newly allocated block.
 Apart from being used as the initializer of a local variable, this result shall be permitted in the following contexts only:
   - The right operand of an *assignment_operator* that is not embedded in some larger expression
   - The second and third operands in a *conditional_expression*

 If `E` is a negative value, then the behavior is undefined.
 If `E` is zero, then no allocation is made, and the value returned is implementation-defined.
 If there is not enough memory available to allocate a block of the given size, a `System.StackOverflowException`  is thrown.

-When *stackalloc_initializer_elements* is present, the *stackalloc_initializer_elelement_list* shall consist of a sequence of expressions, each having an implicit conversion to *unmanaged_type* ([§11.2](conversions.md#112-implicit-conversions)).
+When *stackalloc_initializer_elements* is present, the *stackalloc_initializer_elelement_list* shall consist of a sequence of expressions, each having an implicit conversion to *unmanaged_type* ([§10.2](conversions.md#102-implicit-conversions)).
 The expressions initialize elements in the allocated memory in increasing order, starting with the element at index zero.
 In the absence of a *stackalloc_initializer_elements*, the content of the newly allocated memory is undefined.

 Access via an instance of `System.Span<T>` to the elements of an allocated block is range checked.

-Stack allocation initializers are not permitted in `catch` or `finally` blocks ([§13.11](statements.md#1311-the-try-statement)).
+Stack allocation initializers are not permitted in `catch` or `finally` blocks ([§12.11](statements.md#1211-the-try-statement)).

 > *Note*: There is no way to explicitly free memory allocated using `stackalloc`. *end note*